BombShellReaper/Force-DDNS-Updates-Unifi/README.md

     inadyn -n -1 --force -f /run/"Your-Config-File"

-Replace **"Your-Config-File"** with the configuration file you located **Step 2** Based on the picture provided above the command would look like this: **"inadyn -n -1 --force -f /run/ddns-eth9-inadyn.conf"**
+Replace **"Your-Config-File"** with the configuration file you located in **Step 2**.
+Based on the picture provided above the command would look like this: **"inadyn -n -1 --force -f /run/ddns-eth9-inadyn.conf"**

 It should look something like this: